-Rarely do I use Safaricom for internet but somehow I recently came by one of their generous data bundles.
-Naturally I decided to make use of it on my desktop to at least get some work done.
+Rarely do I use Safaricom for internet, but somehow I recently came by one of their generous data bundle offers.
+Naturally, I decided to make use of it on my desktop to get some work done.

 Usually I just tether my phone to my desktop’s Wi-Fi adapter rather than using my trusty unlocked Safaricom modem.
-It is much faster not to mention I don’t have to fret about missing any calls, though I can cumbersomely answer them using the modem.
+It is much faster, not to mention I don’t have to fret about missing any calls (though it is possible to answer them using the modem, albeit cumbersomely).